-^{} In May 2017, a USD bank loan (a hedging instrument) was repaid, the hedge reserve reported in OCI remained in equity and it will be gradually charged to finance costs (based on the effectiveness tests performed as at the date of initial repayment, until March 2030), the hedged item still exists.
+In May 2017, a USD bank loan (a hedging instrument) was repaid, the hedge reserve reported in OCI remained in equity and it was gradually charged to finance costs (based on the effectiveness tests performed as at the date of initial repayment, until March 2030).
+On 31 December 2023 the hedge accounting for this transaction was discontinued as the USD revenue hedge is no longer effective as the company has no USD revenue, see Note 32.